cloro

 3. Vertical fragmentation: one tool rarely fits all

-The “best Google scraper” depends on which Google surface you actually need.
-Tools that win SERP cleanly often lose on Maps (different envelope, different pagination, different anti-bot pattern), and Maps specialists often don’t ship a SERP product at all.
-The realistic production setup is two tools — a SERP API plus a vertical specialist — rather than one all-in-one.
+Tools that win SERP cleanly often lose on Maps — different envelope, different pagination, different anti-bot pattern.
+Maps specialists frequently ship no SERP product at all.
+The realistic production setup is two tools, a SERP API plus a vertical specialist, rather than one all-in-one.

 4. Residential proxy economics dominate DIY math

-Per Databay’s 2026 pricing breakdown, residential proxies cost roughly $3–$15 per GB, with deep enterprise volume hitting ~$0.50/GB and small-volume buyers paying $5.50+/GB.
-A naïve Google scraper at 10,000 queries/day will burn 5–15 GB of residential bandwidth per month at typical request sizes, plus CAPTCHA-solving credits, plus headless browser compute.
-The proxy line item alone often exceeds a managed SERP API subscription within the first month — before adding engineer time for selector maintenance.
+Per Databay’s 2026 pricing breakdown, residential proxies cost roughly $3–$15 per GB, dropping to ~$0.50/GB at deep enterprise volume and $5.50+/GB for small buyers.
+A naïve scraper at 10,000 queries/day burns 5–15 GB of residential bandwidth per month, plus CAPTCHA credits and headless compute.
+The proxy line item alone often exceeds a managed SERP API subscription within the first month.

 Tier 1: SERP APIs with parsed JSON

-These return structured JSON for Google search results out of the box.
-No proxy management, no headless browsers to maintain.
-Best fit for teams whose primary need is search intelligence rather than bulk data extraction.
+These return structured JSON for Google out of the box — no proxy management, no headless browsers to maintain.
+Best for teams whose primary need is search intelligence rather than bulk extraction.

 1. cloro — best for AI-native SERP intelligence

-Best for: SEO and AI search teams that need parsed JSON for organic results plus AI Overview, AI Mode, ChatGPT, and Perplexity through one API.
+Best for: teams that need parsed JSON for organic results plus AI Overview, AI Mode, ChatGPT, and Perplexity through one API.

 Key features

-- People Also Ask, related searches, sponsored ads (top + bottom blocks with sitelinks)
+• People Also Ask, related searches, and sponsored blocks with sitelinks.

 Pros

-- Deepest AI Overview parsing on this list, with full source list and structural fields
+• Deepest AI Overview parsing on this list, with the full source list.

 Cons

-- Focused on search intelligence — doesn’t ship vertical Maps, Jobs, or Images endpoints.
-Pair with a vertical specialist if those matter.
+• No vertical Maps, Jobs, or Images endpoints — pair with a specialist if those matter.

 2. SerpApi — best for breadth across Google verticals

-Best for: Developers who need parsed JSON across Google’s vertical surfaces (SERP, Maps, Images, Jobs, Shopping, News) under one API and one auth.
+Best for: developers who need parsed JSON across Google’s vertical surfaces (SERP, Maps, Images, Jobs, Shopping, News) under one API.

 SerpApi is the broadest Google-vertical coverage in a single SERP API.
-The product spans Google Search, Google Maps, Google Images, Google Jobs, Google Shopping, Google News, Google Scholar, and a long tail of less-common verticals.
-Beyond Google, it supports Bing, Baidu, Yandex, DuckDuckGo, and eBay through the same API surface.
+It spans Google Search, Maps, Images, Jobs, Shopping, News, and Scholar, plus Bing, Baidu, Yandex, DuckDuckGo, and eBay through the same surface.
+The trade-off is bundle pricing — monthly plans rather than pay-per-call — which suits steady volume but chafes during launch spikes or ad-hoc projects.

 Key features

-- Native Google Search, Maps, Images, Jobs, Shopping, News, and Scholar endpoints
+• Native Search, Maps, Images, Jobs, Shopping, News, and Scholar endpoints.

-- Active selector maintenance — typically ships fixes within hours of Google UI changes
+• Active selector maintenance, typically fixed within hours of a Google UI change.

 Pros

-- Mature platform with long track record (founded 2015)
+• Mature platform with a long track record (founded 2015).

 Cons

-- Monthly bundle pricing is less efficient for spiky workloads than per-call billing
+• Monthly bundles are less efficient for spiky workloads than per-call billing.

 3. DataForSEO — best pay-as-you-go SERP at the lowest base rate

-Best for: Teams that want low per-call SERP cost with no monthly minimum, and that can absorb the integration overhead of a horizontal SEO data platform.
+Best for: teams wanting low per-call SERP cost with no monthly minimum, and able to absorb a horizontal-platform integration.

 Key features

-- SERP API with Live and Standard variants, plus per-engine sub-endpoints (Google, Bing, Yahoo, Yandex, Baidu, Naver, Seznam, AOL, Ecosia, DuckDuckGo)
+• SERP API with Live and Standard variants across Google, Bing, Yahoo, Yandex, Baidu, and more.

-- Google Maps, Google Jobs, Google News, Google Shopping endpoints
+• Google Maps, Jobs, News, and Shopping endpoints.

-- Business Data API covering Google Business Profile, hotels, reviews
+• Business Data API covering Google Business Profile, hotels, and reviews.

 Pros